onestardao/WFGY/TensionUniverse/BlackHole/Q008_collatz_conjecture.md

 ### 3.5 Fixed mismatch metrics

 We define three mismatch functionals using fixed metrics.
-The formulas stated here are not examples.
-They are the definitions used in this specification.
+The formulas stated here are the definitions used in this specification.

 1. Length mismatch